rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 ### Required for

-The SGX Agent is REQUIRED for SGX Discovery and Provisioning.
-SGX Agent registers with SGX-Host Verification service and provides all platform details needed for SGX discovery.
+The SGX Agent is REQUIRED for all use cases.

+The SGX Agent supports 2 modes: orchestrator (default) and registration-only.
+In the registration-only mode, the compute nodes SGX information does not get pushed to orchestrators like Kubernetes.
+In both modes, the SGX attestation flow is supported.

+In the orchestrator mode, SGX Agent is registered with SGX Host Verification Service (SHVS), which then pulls all SGX platform data.
+SHVS, in turn, pushes the data to the SGX Caching Service (SCS).

+In the registration-only mode, the SGX Agent pushes the SGX platform data directly to SCS and SHVS is not involved in the flow.

 ### Prerequisites